angelopoole/v4/content/featured/SweaterWeather/index.md

 showInProjects: true
 ---

 A quick way to look at your weekly forecast.
-You can switch between fahrenheit and celcius and it will suggest the outerwear appropriate for the weather!
+You can switch between Fahrenheit and Celsius and it will suggest the outerwear appropriate for the weather!